EngJay/EngJay/README.md

 ### Thing I've Been Told Weren't Possible but I Did Them Anyway

-- Natively build embedded software on the host machine for simulation.
+- Natively build embedded software on the build machine for simulation.
 - Use Python to run simulations with embedded C/C++ modules.
 - Test embedded software off-target.
-- Build embeddded software in a Docker containers.
+- Build embeddded software in Docker containers.
 - Build CI pipelines for embedded software.
 - Support multiple microprocessors from different vendors with a single codebase without it being a nightmare.